Bridging Physics-based and Data-driven modeling for Learning Dynamical Systems: Introduction

 A plethora of work has been devoted to learning dynamical systems.
 When $\bm{f}_{\bm{\theta}}$ is known, physics-based methods based on numerical integration are commonly used for parameter estimation \citep{Houska2012}. \citet{mazier2, Ali2018Equ, Sirignano2018DGM} propose to directly solve $\bm{y}$ by approximating $\bm{f}$ with neural networks that take the coordinates and time as input.
 When $\bm{f}_{\bm{\theta}}$ is unknown and the data is abundant, data-driven methods are preferred.
 For example, deep learning (DL), especially deep sequence models \citep{Benidis2020NeuralFI, Sezer2020Survey, Flunkert2017DeepARPF, Rangapuram2018DeepSS} have demonstrated success in time series forecasting.
 In addition, \cite{Wang2020TF, ayed2019learning, Wang2020symmetry, chen19} have developed hybrid DL models based on differential equations for spatiotemporal dynamics forecasting.

 Our study was initially motivated by the need to forecast COVID-19 dynamics.
-Since the actual dynamics of COVID-19 is unknown, we perform a comprehensive benchmark study of various methods to forecast the cumulative number of confirmed, removed and death cases.\footnote{Reproducibility: We open-source our code https://github.com/Rose-STL-Lab/AutoODE-DSL; the COVID-19 data we use is from John Hopkins Dataset https://github.com/CSSEGISandData/COVID-19.} To our surprise, we found that physics-based models significantly outperform deep learning methods for COVID-19 forecasting.
-We adopt automatic differentiation for parameter estimation.
+While mechanics compartment models are widely used in epidemic modeling, data-driven deep learning models are emerging for disease forecasting.
+We formalize automatic differentiation for estimating mechanistic model parameters, which we name as \texttt{AutoODE}.
 Specifically, we use numerical integration to generate state estimate and minimize the difference between estimate and the ground truth with automatic differentiation \citep{Baydin2017AutomaticDI, Paszke17diff}.
-This leads to a novel hybrid method for COVID-19 forecasting, \method, which obtains a 57.4\% reduction in mean absolute errors for 7-days ahead prediction.
+We also propose a novel compartmental model, \method, which obtains a 57.4\% reduction in mean absolute errors for 7-days ahead prediction.
+We perform a comprehensive benchmark study of various methods to forecast the cumulative number of confirmed, removed and death cases.\footnote{Reproducibility: We open-source our code https://github.com/Rose-STL-Lab/AutoODE-DSL; the COVID-19 data we use is from John Hopkins Dataset https://github.com/CSSEGISandData/COVID-19.} To our surprise, we found that physics-based models significantly outperform deep learning methods for COVID-19 forecasting.

-To understand the inferior performance of DL in forecasting COVID-19 dynamics, we experiment with several other dynamical systems: \textit{Sine}, \textit{SEIR}, \textit{Lotka-Volterra} and \textit{FitzHugh–Nagumo}.
-We observe that DL models cannot cope with two distribution shift scenarios that may naturally occur in dynamical system learning: non-stationary dynamics and dynamics with different parameters.
-Our findings highlight the unique challenge of using DL models for learning dynamical systems and call for more robust methods that can generalize well for the forecasting task.
+To understand the inferior performance of DL, we experiment with several other dynamical systems: \textit{Sine}, \textit{SEIR}, \textit{Lotka-Volterra} and \textit{FitzHugh–Nagumo}.
+We observe that DL models suffer from distribution shift, often leading to poor generalization performance.
+In particular, two distribution shift scenarios may occur: changes in data distribution and changes in parameters that govern the dynamics of the system.
+Our findings highlight the unique challenge of using DL models for learning dynamical systems.
+To bridge the gap between physics-based and data-driven modeling, we need robust methods that can deal with both distribution shift scenarios for the forecasting task.
 To summarize, our contributions are the following: